bicycle1885/ConcurrentCalls.jl/README.md

 In a benchmark, it took 24.4 seconds to compress 3,000 files in serial execution.
-But when we used four workers (`-p4`), it only took 5.7 seconds; the speedup rate is >100%, this would be because workers compressed data while waiting I/O operations and tasks allocated to each worker were multiplexed.
+But when we used four workers (`-p4`), it only took 5.7 seconds; the speedup rate is >100%, this would be because workers compressed data using the external command and tasks allocated to each worker were multiplexed.

 ## Example: counting words